 The entire Supervisory Board of Fresenius Management SE is responsible for determining the compensation of the Management Board.
 The Supervisory Board is assisted in this task by a personnel committee.
-In the fiscal year 2015, the acting personnel committee was composed of Dr. Gerd Krick, Dr. Dieter Schenk, and Dr. Karl Schneider.
+The personnel committee was composed of Dr. Gerd Krick, Dr. Dieter Schenk, and Dr. Karl Schneider.